 Wavelength constraint are used in different part of the information model, either as static constraints (in the resource pool as RPWvlConstraints, and the resource block IngressWaveConstraint and EgressWaveConstraint) or representing dynamic properties of a given element (SharedAccessWvls in resource pool).
-In the GMPLS context Wavelengths are represented by Labels.
+In the GMPLS context Wavelengths are physical instance of Labels.